Alvis History, Family Crest & Coats of Arms

 The surname Alvis was first found in Oxfordshire, where the Hundredorum Rolls of 1273 had several early spellings of the name listed: Robert Alewi; Aldwy ad Fontem; William Aldwy and Walter Elwy.
 About the same time, the source the History of Norfolk notes: "Roger Bigot had a small tenure at the Survey, held by a freeman of Alwi, in King Edward's reign."

-Important Dates for the Alvis family
+Early History of the Alvis family

 This web page shows only a small excerpt of our Alvis research.
 Another 199 words (14 lines of text) covering the years 1212, 1279, 1279, 1296, 1327, 1349, 1369, 1561, 1645, 1584, 1530, 1533, 1537, 1538, 1645, 1704, 1676 and 1645 are included under the topic Early Alvis History in all our PDF Extended History products and printed products wherever possible.